salekinsirajus/loop-analysis-pass-llvm/README.md

-# LLVM Analysis Pass: Loop
+# LLVM Analysis Pass: Loop Metadata
 This pass analyzes and report a few aspects of a Loop.
 Specifically, this pass:

 - Adds metadata to the IR branch instruction representing the back edge for each